ahly24/latin102-04/quiz2.md

 8. Lycus tried to kill Megara and her sons Therimachus and Ophites.
 Lycus was killed by Hercules.
  > Lycus, who was killed by Hercules, tried to kill Megara and her sons Therimachus and Ophites.
 9. Hercules stole a tripod from the temple at Delphi.
 Apollo refused to give Hercules an oracle.
- > Apollo refused to give Hercules, who stole a tripod from the temple at Delphi, an oracle.
+ > Apollo refused to give Hercules, who stole a tripod from the temple at Delphi, an oracle.  ❌
 10. Hercules killed his own wife Megara.
 Juno drove threw Hercules into a fit of madness.
- > Juno drove threw Hercules, who killed his own wife Megara, into a fit of madness.
+ > Juno drove threw Hercules, who killed his own wife Megara, into a fit of madness. ❌

 ## Latin Relative Clauses
 For each sentence in the previous section:

 1. translate the relative pronoun into Latin
  > 1. quibus
- > 2. quem
+ > 2. quem ❌
  > 3. cuius
- > 4. qui
+ > 4. qui ❌
  > 5. quo
  > 6. qui
- > 7. que
+ > 7. que❌
  > 8. qui
  > 9. qui
  > 10. qui